rwd51/todo-list-git-github-practise/README.md

 Successfully completed the bonus challenge by:
 1. Creating two feature branches (`feature-a` and `feature-b`)
 2. Introducing conflicting changes in `tasks.txt`
-3. Successfully resolved the merge conflict, as shown below:
+3. Successfully resolved the following merge conflict:

 ![Screenshot 2025-01-20 at 10 35 42 PM](https://github.com/user-attachments/assets/dad60593-a49c-4cb0-a50d-c98a81f0595a)